 Centers in your classroom.
 Are they good?
 Are they bad?
 Are they really worth your time and energy?
-If you choose to have them, how do you manage them?
+If you choose to have them, then how do you manage them?
 It depends on what camp you subscribe to and your teaching style.
-But overall, I strongly believe in centers because I believe they can really help students learn and can prevent teachers from feeling stressed when used properly.
+But overall, I strongly believe in centers, because I believe they can really help students learn and can prevent teachers from feeling stressed when used properly.

 To begin understanding centers, let’s address the reasons why some people don’t think they are a good idea:

 Centers Camp No-No

 *Some people say centers are time-consuming to set up and maintain.

 *Some people say they can be costly.